 Evaluation of the effect of speed cameras shows that:

-- the presence of speed cameras leads to greater compliance with the speed limit
+- the presence of speed cameras leads to more people following the speed limit

-- greater compliance with speed limits leads in turn to a reduction in speed-related collisions
+- with more people following the speed limits in turn leads to a reduction in speed-related collisions

 - average vehicle speeds and the number of speeding vehicles are reduced at regularly-enforced mobile locations with a historic speeding problem.